lread/test-doc-blocks/doc/example.md

 The `:test-doc-blocks/test-ns` option applies to all subsequent code blocks in the document.

 Changing the test-ns is useful for code blocks that need to be isolated.
-Code blocks that require a unique set of namespaces fall under this category.

 ~~~markdown
 <!-- {:test-doc-blocks/test-ns example-md-new-ns.ns1-test} -->